41 Results

 AM Sports: Beach Volleyball (Grades 5-9)Athletics Camp Summer 26 CatalogBeach Volleyball Camp is open to students in Grades 5–9, including beginner, intermediate, and experienced players.
 This morning camp focuses on developing volleyball skills through movement, conditioning, and gameplay in a fun and challenging beach environment.
 Players will work on passing and setting control, speed and agility footwork, serving and hitting technique, defensive movements, and game strategy.
 Training in deep sand and windy conditions helps athletes improve vertical jump, endurance, and overall court awareness, supporting both beach and indoor volleyball play.
 Camp sessions are intentionally designed to prepare players for competitive 2-on-2 beach volleyball, with instruction tailored by age and experience level.
 Beach volleyball is one of the fastest-growing collegiate sports in the country and is now officially sanctioned at the high school level by California Interscholastic Federation (CIF).Summer 2026 -

-AM Sports: Little Torrey Cheer Summer Addition (Grades 1-4)Athletics Camp Summer 26 CatalogREADY, SET!
+AM Sports: Little Torrey Cheer Summer (Grades 1-4)Athletics Camp Summer 26 CatalogREADY, SET!
 This camp is designed for the aspiring young athlete who wants to develop cheer skills in an exciting, creative and fun atmosphere.
 Campers learn individual cheer skills, basic tumbling, partner stunts, spirit dance, and most importantly, teamwork.
 All participants receive a Little Torrey Cheer T-shirt, poms and bows.
-July 6-10 8–11 a.m.
+2 Sessions: Session one: July 6-10 Session two: July 20-24 8–11 a.m.
 Led by LJCDS Varsity Cheer Coach Christine MitchellSummer 2026 -

 AM – Introduction to Filmmaking (Grades 5–8)Middle School Camp Summer 26 CatalogIntroduction to Filmmaking invites students in Grades 5–8 to explore the complete filmmaking process—from idea to screen.
 Students will learn the basics of screenwriting, camera work, sound, lighting, and editing while working collaboratively to create original short films.
 Using professional tools and industry-standard software, students gain hands-on experience behind the camera and in post-production.
 No prior filmmaking experience is required—just creativity, curiosity, and a willingness to try something new.
 Led by LJCDS Middle and Upper school Theatre Director Dr. Jim Short.Summer 2026 -